AVSLab/basilisk/examples/_default.rst

    :maxdepth: 1

    Setting Type of Integrator <scenarioIntegrators>
-   Using a Python BSK Module <scenarioAttitudePythonPD>
+   Using a Python BSK Module <scenarioAttitudePointingPy>
    Changing the bskLog Verbosity from Python <scenarioBskLog>